rendoaw/jekyll-clean-dark/_posts/2017-10-20-Calico-and-Kubernetes-part-1.md

 * From the output above, we can see that 2 system containers were installed on worker node.
 Those containers are kube-proxy and calico-node.

 If everything looks OK, let's check the setup in more detail.
-I'll cover this in the next post.
+I'll cover this in the next post [2017-10-20-Calico-and-Kubernetes-part-2.md]

+### MISC

+* As a side node, kubeadm init, for some reason does not accept prefix smaller than /24.
+    * In separate attempt, i tried to run init with /25 prefix, and one of the container keep crashing
+    * Sample output

+        ```
+        ubuntu@ubuntu-4:~$ kubectl get pods --all-namespaces -o wide
+        NAMESPACE     NAME                               READY     STATUS             RESTARTS   AGE       IP            NODE
+        kube-system   etcd-ubuntu-4                      1/1       Running            0          17s       100.64.1.23   ubuntu-4
+        kube-system   kube-apiserver-ubuntu-4            1/1       Running            0          9s        100.64.1.23   ubuntu-4
+        kube-system   kube-controller-manager-ubuntu-4   0/1       CrashLoopBackOff   3          1m        100.64.1.23   ubuntu-4
+        kube-system   kube-scheduler-ubuntu-4            1/1       Running            0          11s       100.64.1.23   ubuntu-4
+        ```